-I am an Associate Professor in the Department of Computer and Information Sciences and Associate Dean for Graduate Affairs in the College of Science and Technology at Temple University.
+I am a Professor in the Department of Computer and Information Sciences and Vice Provost for Strategic Initiatives at Temple University.
 Previously, I was on the faculty in the Department of Computer Science at UNC Charlotte.
 I received my doctorate in Computer Science at Washington University in St. Louis.

 My research involves the application of machine learning techniques to computer vision problems.
 Specifically, I focus on providing intuitive methods for querying video data, with applications to biomedical image analysis and human activity understanding.
 This interdisciplinary research involves collaborations with architects, anthropologists, and clinicians in radiology and trauma surgery and has resulted in publications in highly-competitive venues (e.g., CVPR, ICCV, and MICCAI) and multiple best paper awards.